 Scuba diving in Malta is highly rated by divers worldwide and a prime destination for diving holidays.

-This is no surprise considering the numerous dive sites in Malta that offer a challenge at different skill levels.
+This is no surprise considering the numerous shore dive sites and boat dives in Malta and Gozo that offer a challenge at different skill levels.

 Scuba divers will encounter dive sites with beautifully coloured coral reefs and dark caves reaching deep into some of Malta’s tall cliffs.
 Not to mention a number of sea wrecks which over the years have become the habitat for various species of fish and other marine life.